North Sydney Sewer Vent

-The North Sydney Sewer Vent is a heritage-listed sewer ventilation stack located at the corner of Falcon Street and Miller Street, North Sydney, North Sydney Council, New South Wales, Australia.
+The North Sydney Sewer Vent is a heritage-listed sewer ventilation stack located at the corner of Falcon Street and Warringah Freeway, North Sydney, North Sydney Council, New South Wales, Australia.
 It was designed and built by the Metropolitan Board of Water Supply and Sewerage.
 It is also known as North Sydney Sewer Vent and Alfred St Sewer Vent.
 The property is owned by Sydney Water, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 15 November 2002.

 History

 Part of the original North Sydney sewerage system built by the government between 1891 and 1898.
 Oral history sources have revealed that prior to the construction of the Bradfield Highway, foul odours permeated the area.
 Successive complaints may have led to the removal of the dome which is no longer in situ.
 Odours are still detectable under certain climatic conditions.
 Expressway construction in the 1960s may have been responsible for severe movement in the shaft of the structure which may have caused cracking.
 Stabilisation has been undertaken, involving the introduction of steel hoops around the brickwork.
 The stack was originally wholly within St Leonards Park, however as this was reclaimed by the Highway, the vent now stands on an island separate to the Park.